 All of this is now playing out.
 In its report, Gartner makes certain “strategic planning assumptions” about what the future holds with regard to the digital workplace.
 The report states the following:

-Our mobile technology solution, including theEMPLOYEEapp and theIRapp products, were developed to give communications and HR professionals the ability to incorporate and take advantage of mobile as a strategy for communicating with internal and external audiences.
-As we continue to advance our technology platform, we will continue to support one of Gartner’s key findings that, “Mobile-centric mechanisms for handling internal communication make it easier for employees to access information that keeps them aligned with their leaders’ vision, stay up to date on news and initiatives, and provide feedback.”
+Our mobile technology solution, including theEMPLOYEEapp and theIRapp products, were developed to give communications and HR professionals the ability to incorporate and take advantage of mobile as a strategy for communicating with internal and external audiences for better engagement and overall employee alignment.
+As we further advance our technology platform, we will continue to support one of Gartner’s key findings that, “Mobile-centric mechanisms for handling internal communication make it easier for employees to access information that keeps them aligned with their leaders’ vision, stay up to date on news and initiatives, and provide feedback.”

 Disclaimer: Gartner does not endorse any vendor, product or service depicted in our research publications, and does not advise technology users to select only those vendors with the highest ratings or other designation.
 Gartner research publications consist of the opinions of Gartner’s research organization and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.
 Gartner “Cool Vendors in the Digital Workplace, 2016” by Adam Preset, Monica Basso, Paul Miller, Helen Poitevin, Mike Gotta, Matthew W. Cain, and Carol Rozwell, 27 April 2016